Open-MBEE/mtip-sparx/README.md

 ### Installation

-* Download the MTIPInstaller.msi or setup.exe from repository (located under "Releases" on the right panel" and run following installer instructions.
+* Download the MTIPInstaller.msi or setup.exe from repository (located under "Releases" on the right panel) and run following installer instructions
 * Follow the installer to complete installation
-* Once completed you can now access the MTIP-Sparx EA plugin within the “Specialized” tab in EA
+* Once completed you can now access the MTIP-Sparx EA plugin within the "Specialized" tab in EA

 ### Building Instructions